-The Racial Equity Support Line is led and staffed by people with lived experience of racism.
-We offer support to those who are feeling the emotional impacts of racist violence and microaggressions, as well as the emotional impacts of immigration struggles and other cross-cultural issues.
+Racial Equity Support Line is led and staffed by people with lived experience of racism.
+We offer support to those who are feeling the emotional impacts of race-based violence and microaggressions, as well as the emotional impacts of immigration struggles and other cross-cultural issues.

 Many of us experience racism every day.
-Unfortunately, we live in a culture where racist acts happen often.
+Unfortunately, we live in a culture where race-based bias, violence, and discrimination happen often.
 From workplaces to housing to healthcare, we know that our communities are not getting the same kind of treatment as others.

 On the Racial Equity Support Line, we have received calls about…

 - Struggling to feel connected to their roots in a foreign country.